 Contact him at email@example.com

-Jeff enjoys spending time with his wife Robin who is his biggest fan and supporter.
-He has passed on his love of music to his two sons who are both musicians.
-When not playing music, he loves going out and riding his Harley Davidson.
+Jeff enjoys spending time with his wife Robin who is his biggest fan and supporter and they own and operate Kratos Music Center & Gifts in Selma.
+When not playing music he loves going out and riding his Harley Davidson.

 Contact him at firstname.lastname@example.org